testingstories/testingstories/steveDevonport/steve_devonport.md

 When is a hero not a hero?

 In a previous role I was tasked with creating the Test Automation for a number of different web services, however when I joined the team I quickly discovered that they were lacking the capability to deliver customer value rapidly, securely, or with predictability.
 All this was compounded by the Scrum ceremonies not being orchestrated and there was no Scrum Master.
 The technology and tooling side was no better.

-After being convinced by the recruitment team and interview process that I would be working with an experienced and high performant group of people the above scenario came as a complete shock, whilst there might be a high performing group of people somewhere in the company...I guess I drew the short straw.

-As I saw it I had 2 choices...(1) quit and find a new role or (2) stick around and try to turn the team around.

-It's fair to say I chose option 2 otherwise you wouldn't be reading all about my experiences of working with a hero.
+To present a balanced view my new team were delivering changes/new features into production...just very slowly.

+I could easily have walked away from this team and the role but I choose to stay mainly because I love a challenge, no matter how impossible it seems at first.

 As I got to know the people on the team, over the first several months, I put together a list of 'things' that were either missing or just seemed wrong.
 And so it was that before the end of my probation period I presented my manager with a three pronged approach that would allow us to deliver features transparently, at pace, and with reliability - all within 12 months.
-A critical consideration to my approach was (1) My Product Owner fully supported the approach and (2) For the first 6 months the team would deliver minimal features into production.

 My manager was skeptical of the deadline - not because of my capability (because I'd done this exact thing in a previous role) but because of the people within the team.
+However I got the buy-in because according to the service roadmap the future changes were going to be significant and the business were well aware of the shortcomings of the team.

 So began my journey of unofficial Quality Coach.